Optometry BSc (Hons)

 - Taught using a combination of face-to-face and online study, with extensive clinical skills training, case studies and scenarios, complemented by community and hospital placements

-- Clinical placements across all years of study which help to consolidate learning
+- Clinical placements across all years of study, helping to consolidate learning and enabling early and continuous exposure to real patients

 We offer modern student accommodation at a number of our locations.